 Avoid using exec or eval and never use these with untrusted code.

-Be careful when using Guerrilla patching to ensure that all uses of the patched classes and/or modules continue to function as expected; conversely, be aware of any code that patches classes and/or modules to avoid unexpected results.
+Be careful when using Guerrilla patching to ensure that all uses of the patched classes and/or modules continue to function as expected; conversely, be aware of any code being used that patches classes and/or modules to avoid unexpected results.

 Ensure that the file path and files being imported are from trusted sources.